-- 5.1 Details of all relevant radiological protection aspects, and in particular a calculation or estimate of the effective dose, organ doses and any tumour doses; - 5.2 the licences required under Article 28 of the Radiological Protection Act of 22 March 199134: - 5.3 for the rapeutic products containing radioactive sources: - information on the properties of the radiopharmaceutical, and in particular on pharmacokinetics, quality, stability, radiochemical purity and radionuclide purity; - b. for authorised radiopharmaceuticals: the prescribing information; - for non-authorised radiopharmaceuticals: information on the manufacturing and quality control processes for the radiopharmaceutical, the names of the persons responsible for these processes and details of their professional qualifications;
+- 5.1 Details of all relevant radiological protection aspects, and in particular a calculation or estimate of the effective dose, organ doses and any tumour doses; - 5.2 the licences required under Article 28 of the Radiological Protection Act of 22 March 199143; - 5.3 for therapeutic products containing radioactive sources44: - a. information on the properties of the radiopharmaceutical, and in particular on pharmacokinetics, quality, stability, radiochemical purity and radionuclide purity, - b. for authorised radiopharmaceuticals: the prescribing information,